ec0629/node-recipes/README.md

 - in the manual mock file we call jest.createMockFromModule('name_of_module') which automocks the module.
 In this example I then extended the automocked module for the function .request()
+- also created a mock of a user-defined module that returns a function that when executed return a function with private variables

 ---